 It is important, and sometimes legally required, to have an asbestos survey performed before starting a renovation or demolition project to determine if any materials contain asbestos as mandated by applicable NESHAP and AHERA and ASHARA Regulations prior to any slated renovation or demolition activities.
 This information can be used to determine the most cost-effective and safest way to deal with damaged, or potentially damaged, asbestos-containing materials.

-BrightFields can prepare project design specifications and bid documents for your abatement projects.
-During abatement, BrightFields provides project management, project oversight, daily project and final air clearance sampling.
+BrightFields will prepare project design specifications and bid documents for your abatement projects.
+During abatement, we provide project management, project oversight, daily project and final air clearance sampling.
 BrightFields provides the regulatory and technical expertise to act as liaison between the owner, regulatory agencies, property occupants, neighboring community members, and the abatement contractor.

 Lead Paint Services